 |

-Have you ever thought...?
-"I would love to have a go at singing that."
-What's it like... " ...to experience the full range of emotions when singing a great piece of music with full orchestra and professional soloists alongside of you?"
-Come and join us to find out!
-Click here for details |
+Have you ever thought... ...I would love to have a go at singing that? ...What is it like to experience the full range of emotions when singing a great piece of music with full orchestra and professional soloists alongside of you?
+(Spoiler: IT'S EUPHORIC!) ...I've seen the choir in concert and would like to be a part of that?
+Discover the joy of singing with the Lancaster and District Choral Society! |

 we can - entertain you